waspp-consortium/wastewater_sim/README.md

 ## Use of the repository
 The code, data and figures can be examined within the repository, or reran from a forked clone of the repository.
 In order to rerun the majority of the analysis supporting our manuscript you should first fork the repository, create your own local copy and then follow the steps below.

-Please note you will not be able to run scripts `3_estimate_effective_sc2_shedders_NZ.R` or `4_refit_sensitivity_model_sc2_NZ_figS4.R` as these depend on case data from Hewitt et al., however the summary outputs of the refit model are provided to facilitate the rerunning of downstream analyses.
+Please note you will not be able to run scripts `3_estimate_effective_sc2_shedders_NZ.R` or `4_refit_sensitivity_model_sc2_NZ_figS4.R` as these depend on data from Hewitt et al. in a particular format which can be requested directly from the authors, however the summary outputs of the refit model are provided to facilitate the rerunning of downstream analyses.

 ### 1. Install wastewatchR version paper1_version1
 The version of the package used to run the analysis in the manuscript can be downloaded using: